Christ Church Cathedral, Co. Dublin

 Accessibility

 The cathedral strives to be inclusive, but the historic fabric means some areas (notably the crypt stairs and the Chapter House) are not wheelchair‑accessible.
-Ground‑level parts of the nave and the Labyrinth are reachable, and assistance can be arranged by contacting the cathedral office in advance.
+Ground‑level parts of the nave, the Labyrinth and the main entrance are reachable, and assistance can be arranged by contacting the cathedral office in advance.

 Contact & additional services